nothke/shakedown-docs/modding.md

 ## Modeling

 The game loads gltf/glb files with embedded textures.
-Only gltf exporter in blender version 3.3 is supported.
-There seems to be an issue with newer versions of blender, the vertex colors are messed up.
+Only gltf exporter in blender version 3.3 is supported. ~~There seems to be an issue with newer versions of blender, the vertex colors are messed up.~~ (fixed since blender 3.4)

 For the object to be valid, it needs to have a material and the material needs to have a texture assigned as a color map.